cecileledizes/ITIDES-3D/README.md

     "casename" : 'casename',       # Name of case

     # Physical parameters
-    "N_type" : 'constant',         # Brunt-Vaissala frequency type : 'constant', 'file'
+    "N_type" : 'constant',         # Brunt-Vaissala frequency type : 'constant' (only type supported for now) "N"      : 0.002,              # Brunt-Vaissala frequency value (Hz)
-    "N"      : 0.002,              # Brunt-Vaissala frequency value (Hz) or filename "omega"  : 0.00014 ,           # Tidal frequency (Hz)
+    "omega"  : 0.00014 ,           # Tidal frequency (Hz)
     "f"      : 0.00001,            # Coriolis frequency (Hz)
-    "U0"     : 0.04,               # Velocity of the tide (cm/s) in the x-direction (cm/s)
+    "U0r"    : 0.04,               # Real value of the velocity of the tide in the x-direction (cm/s)
+    "U0i"    : 0,                  # Imaginary value of the velocity of the tide in the x-direction (cm/s)
+    "V0r"    : 0,                  # Real value of the velocity of the tide in the y-direction (cm/s)
-    "V0"     : 0,                  # Velocity of the tide in the y-direction (cm/s) - complex for elliptic tide
+    "V0i"    : 0,                  # Imaginary value of the velocity of the tide in the y-direction (cm/s)
     "rho0"   : 1e3,                # Reference density (kg/m3)
     "H0"     : -3000,              # Ocean depth (m)

     # Topography
-    "topofile" : 'topofile.npy',   # Name of the npy file that describes the topography "L"        : 10000,            # Standard length of the topo (for adim) (m) "Gamma"    : 1000,             # Standard height of the topo (m)
+    "topofile" : 'topofile.npy',   # Name of the npy file that describes the topography "L"        : 10000,            # Standard length of the topo in the x-direction (for adim) (m) "Lambda"   : 1000,             # Standard height of the topo (m) "Gamma"    : 1,                # Ratio Ly/Lx

     # Sources
-    "sourceCalculation" : True,    # if True, the source distribution is computed "plotSources" : True,          # if True, the source distribution is plotted "list_pmax"   : [100,150],     # List of maximal mode used for source distribution "solver_name" :'gmres',        # Name of petsc4py solver used for system resolution (default 'gmres') "pc_name"     :'None',         # Name of preconditionner used for system resolution (default 'None') "rtol"        : 1e-8,          # Convergence criteria (default = 1e-10) "atol"        : 1e-15,         # Convergence criteria (default = 1e-15) "divtol"      : 100,           # Divergence criteria (default = 100)
+    "sourceCalculation" : True,    # if True, the source distribution is computed "plotSources" : True,          # if True, the source distribution is plotted "list_pmax"   : [100,150],     # List of maximal mode used for source distribution "solver_name" :'gmres',        # Name of petsc4py solver used for system resolution (default 'gmres') "pc_name"     :'jacobi',       # Name of preconditionner used for system resolution (default 'None') "rtol"        : 1e-8,          # Relative convergence criteria (default = 1e-10) "atol"        : 1e-15,         # Absolute convergence criteria (default = 1e-15) "divtol"      : 100,           # Divergence criteria (default = 100)
-    "max_it"      : 1500,          # Max number of iterations for system resolution (default = 1000)
+    "max_it"      : 500,           # Max number of iterations for system resolution (default = 1000)

     # Wavefield
-    "wavefieldCalculation" : False, # if True, the wavefield is computed "plotWavefield" : False,        # if True, the wavefield is plotted "nmodes" : 20,                  # Wavefield reconstructed for modes between 1 and nmodes "Xmax"   : 6*Xmax,              # Domain used for reconstruction [-Xmax, Xmax]x[-Ymax,Ymax] "Ymax"   : 6*Xmax
+    "wavefieldCalculation" : False, # if True, the wavefield is computed "plotWavefield" : False,        # if True, the wavefield is plotted "nmodes" : 20,                  # Wavefield reconstructed for modes between 1 and nmodes "Xmax"   : 3*np.pi,             # Dimensionless domain used for reconstruction [-Xmax, Xmax]x[-Ymax,Ymax] "Ymax"   : 3*np.pi
 }
 ```